 This month on Jamieoliver.com, we’re focusing on special diets.
 The goal is to inspire you to get creative with your food, whether you are gluten intolerant, dairy free or follow a vegan diet – whatever your dietary decisions happen to be.

-Lentils are one of my favorite dry-pantry staples to have around – for main meals or sides.
+Lentils are one of my favourite dry-pantry staples to have around – for main meals or sides.
 We know lentils are packed with protein, but how about full of fibre?
 Yes!
 High in iron?
 Check.
 Thus they’re a smart choice for vegetarians and folks who are cutting back on their red meat.

 These Lentil sloppy Joes are a filling, frugal, and totally satisfying meatless main.
 Final verdict?
 Even the kids liked them.
 That’s a win in my books.